manfred-ackermann/sibling-chicken-leg/README.md

 # sibling-chicken-leg

-Just another try to setup a senseful working environment to build a system that has a Neo4j Graph Database as data sink and node.js as middleware to interface with humans using a html-interface to
+-Just another try to setup a senseful working environment to build a system that has a Neo4j Graph Database as data sink and node.js as middleware to interface with humans using a html-interface to-

+Start with a framework

 *show the actual network and application situasion so it's helpful to identify problems and their source*